French Trademark Registration

 First, receipt of your mark / brand or logo followed by …

-Finalizing the list of goods ans services of the trademark
+Finalizing and translating the list of goods and services of the trademark

 Following that, payment of the trademark application fee

 Trademark application at the INPI online website in French

 In case of a smooth application, registration of the trademark within six months, receipt of the paper based French Trademark Certificate